Aegean Salad Dressing

 Bell pepper, diced

-Greek oregano, just a pinch of dried oregano
+Greek oregano, pinch

 Parsley leaves, picked and roughly chopped

 Creamy feta cheese (goat’s or sheep’s milk), crumbled

 Put the onions in a small bowl.
 Add an ice cube and fill the bowl with cold water.
 Set aside for 10 minutes.
 Drain the onions thoroughly, then pat them dry with a clean tea towel.
 (Soaking makes it less noisy in the salad.)

 Put the lettuce, tomatoes, cucumber, and bell pepper into a salad bowl.
 Add the onions.
 Sprinkle in the mint and crush the oregano between your fingers as you add it to the bowl.
 Use your hands to toss the salad.

 Dress the salad.
 Top with feta crumbles and olives, if using.